-As a general rule of thumb, producing the video in MP4/h.264 format often delivers the best quality with smallest file size.
-MP4 is especially popular for web-based delivery.
-(AVI, MOV, or WMV can sometimes be good choices for CD or DVD delivery.)
+As a general rule of thumb, producing the video in MP4 (h.264 codec) format often delivers the best quality with smallest file size.
+MP4 is especially popular for all delivery types.
+The .MOV format can be used in other scenarios, but it will produce a larger file size.
 The default output from Camtasia Mac is MP4.

 Variable #2: Video dimensions (in pixels)

-Video dimensions are set when you add video to the Timeline with the Edit->Project Settings option in Camtasia for Mac.
+Canvas video dimensions are set when you add video to the Timeline with the Edit>Project Settings option in Camtasia for Mac.

 Variable #3: Amount of movement in the video